 Who Wins?
 Formula 1™ or MotoGP™?

 Who comes out on top?
 Get in on the action with our Official Ticket Packages so that you can be the judge!
 See American driver Alexander Rossi (no relation to Valentino Rossi of MotoGP™ fame) cut his Formula 1™ racing teeth on the FORMULA 1 UNITED STATES GRAND PRIX™ at Circuit of The Americas™ this October!
-This will be the first time that an American F1™ driver has raced in the United States in eight years!
 A limited number of VIP Trackside Skybox packages are still available, so don’t miss your chance to secure your spot on a covered viewing platform filled with Hollywood’s finest.
 You’ll have an up-close view of the starting line, the pit action and the battle for pole position into the signature 133-foot climb to Turn 1!

 All images © Circuit of The Americas Experiences.